omgmog/omgmog.github.com/_posts/2021-07-27-gameshell-stuff.md

 ## Big Fat Battery mod

-I found the Gameshell’s 1200mAh battery to be insufficient… so I upgraded the battery!
+I found the GameShell’s 1200mAh battery to be insufficient… so I upgraded the battery!

 I had a 4000mAh 3.7v LiPo kicking around in my parts bin – I’m not sure what this came from, but the dimensions are: